Reserve your favorite Christmas tree November 4th or 5th in 2023. Contact us for details.

-3. Present your tree with plastic ribbon (this ribbon indicates the price of your tree) still attached to the salesperson in the cut tree area of the Barn.
+4. Present your tree with colored ribbon (this ribbon indicates the price of your tree) still attached to the salesperson in the cut-tree area of the Barn.
 They will ring you up.
 We will shake and bale your tree.
 Choose your wreath, roping and boughs, pay for all at one time!

-4. The wagons will be operating on weekends, weather permitting.
+5. Wagons will be operating on weekends, weather permitting.
 Please be careful.
-Mud will not wash off your tree so please carry it when necessary.
+Mud will not wash off your tree, so carry it when necessary.

-5. All customers must be out of the fields before dusk/dark, i.e. 5pm.
+6. All customers MUST be out of the fields before 5pm.
 Please arrive by 4:30pm to cut-your-own tree.

 Our son-in-law, Jered, preparing a tree to take home.
 First, he shakes the tree to remove the dead needles and then places it in the baler to wrap it for the trip home.